-The class will cover: 1)Fundamentals of Network Science, e.g., Classic random models, centralities, small-world phenomenon, etc. 2)Focus classes on advances topics, e.g., dynamic networks, community detection, machine learning on graphs 3)An introduction to cutting-edge research topics, such as Graph embedding and Graph Convolutional Neural Networks (GCN).
+The class covers: 1)Fundamentals of Network Science, e.g., Classic random models, centralities, small-world phenomenon, etc. 2)Focus classes on advances topics, e.g., dynamic networks, community detection, machine learning on graphs 3)An introduction to cutting-edge research topics, such as Graph embedding and Graph Convolutional Neural Networks (GCN).

 This class is thought to provide a broad overview of current topics in network science.
 It is grouded in research, with short presentations by researchers in the field introducing their research questions, and a cession for collective reading and commenting of recent scientific articles, and experimental applications of key concepts.
 The objective of the course is to lead the students to a point where they are able to gain a general understanding of most articles currently published in the field.

 Overview of the course

 The course is composed of 24h of lectures, and 6 hours of tutorial (TP).

 The page of last year's course can be found there: 2019/2020